Cynmcc8799/Cynmcc8799.github.io/README.md

 This project is licensed under the MIT License.

 ## Contact Information
-You can reach me at  or connect with me on
+You can reach me at reach me at:cynmcc8799@students.ecpi.edu